Chart of the Week

 Co-leads: Steve Coleman and Trudi Jenny

-On May 15 we offered our first virtual Catholic Climate Conference, "A Call to Action on Care for Our Common Home" featuring great keynote addresses and breakout sessions.
-Brian Roewe wrote an excellent article on it in the National Catholic Reporter.
-If you missed the event, check out the Conference Videos and
+On May 15. we offered our first virtual Catholic Climate Conference, featuring great keynote addresses and breakout sessions.
+See Brian Roewe's article on it in the National Catholic Reporter.
+If you missed the event, check out the Conference Videos and Resources.

 Our Monthly meeting on May 26 was full of gratitude for a successful Catholic Conference and discussion of how to engage with the Catholic Action Team.